Naëla: 2012–2014: International success

 Thanks to the success in her music career, Naëla was nominated for second in the Shock Award in Colombia to Best New Solo Artist with her single Esta Noche Mando Yo competing with La Bermúdez, Duina del Mar, Rakel and Riva.

 On September 6, 2012, Naëla released the first single of her upcoming studio album which is going to be released in 2013.
 Falso Amor.
 Falso Amor was written and produced by Naëla together with producer White Shark and her brother, singer and songwriter Mauricio Rivera.
-Music video was released on October 29, 2012, and was directed by Pipe Orjuela and co-directed by herself.
+The music video was released on October 29, 2012, and was directed by Pipe Orjuela and co-directed by herself.

 Naëla started a promotional tour of her single Falso Amor in different media of press, radio and TV and making some shows in bars, charity concerts and others.
 Her second album is expected for released in March 2013.

 On April 21, 2013, Naëla confirmed in her official Twitter page that she would be part of the showcase and previous conferences of Billboard Latin Music Awards' meetings to be held on April 25, 2013, in Miami, Florida with Carlos Vives, Alejandra Guzmán, Gloria Estefan, Sebastián Yepes, Kany García, Carla Morrison, Olga Tañón, Beatriz Luengo, Mauricio Rivera, and other artists.

 She released her single Sin Mirar Atrás, as the second single from her second studio album, Imparable produced by Luis Fernando Ochoa, famous for making hits for Shakira.

 She released her single Quizas, as her first single released exclusively in Spain.
 The single was premiered on July 1 at Cadena Dial and on September 18, she confirmed the song Besar El Cielo as the next single of the album.

 She was selected by Carlos Vives as his opening act in Madrid and Barcelona in October during his Corazón Profundo Tour.

 In May 2014 she twice participated in the Evento 40 made by the Colombian radio station Los 40 Principales, where she sang songs of her album Imparable.
 On September 8, she released her new single, a cover of "Bazar", originally sung by Mexican girl group Flans.
 On September 22, 2014, she released digitally her first remix album The Remixes, which featured remixes of her second album' songs.

 She was nominated for Premios 40 America by the radio station Los 40 Principales in Argentina for Best Artist or Group of Colombia alongside Piso 21, Carlos Vives, Maluma and Alkilados, being Naela the only Colombian female artist nominated in these awards.